-There exists certain limitations for the current study, including dynamic loading and thermal cycling don't completely mimic oralcircumstances, limited artificial aging simulation period, other implant positions would be possible for testing, and other aspects that can potentially influence the preload loss of the hybrid-abutment prostheses which include the type of connection, and texturization of the ti-base, the type of cement used, the fit of the superstructure, and the surface treatment.
+There exists certain limitations for the current study, including dynamic loading and possible for testing, and other aspects that can potentially influence the preload loss of the hybrid-abutment prostheses which include the type of connection, and texturization of the ti-base, the type of cement used, the fit of the superstructure, and the surface treatment.

 IV.
-Conclusions
+CONCLUSIONS